thin-edge/thin-edge.io_examples/config2MQTT-watchdog/README.md

 # Reader that published the content of the tedge.toml files via mqtt

-For some reasons it would be good to have tedge.toml information avaible on dedicated mqtt topics.
+For some reasons it would be good to have tedge.toml information available on dedicated mqtt topics.
-Thus a watchdog was created that triggers a file read everytime the tedge.toml is modified.
+Thus a watchdog was created that triggers a file read every time the tedge.toml is modified.

 ## Requirements